USA Motorcycles Brands

 US Highland Logo

-Oklahoma is the birthplace of the American motorcycle brand, US Highland.
-Its founder, Mats Malmberg, died in 2010 in a plane crash with the other two leaders.
-After that, the company was reoriented to a holding company managed by UHLN (OTCBB) (US Highlands Inc).
-The main products of the brand were motorcycles made according to individual customer specifications.
-The products were modular prefabricated units.
-The plans were to create a dealer network and the production of electric motorcycles, the engine in which was to be installed in the front wheel hub.
+Oklahoma is the birthplace of US Highland, an American motorcycle brand.
+Its founder, Mats Malmberg, died in 2010 in a plane crash along with two other executives.
+After that, the company was reorganized into a holding company under UHLN (OTCBB) (US Highlands Inc).
+The brand’s main products were motorcycles built to individual customer specifications.
+The products were prefabricated modular units.
+It was planned to create a dealer network and produce electric motorcycles, the engine of which was to be installed in the hub of the front wheel.

-For its emblem, the brand chose the original design of the sign in the form of an inverted shield inscribed in an inverted equilateral triangle.
-The basis was only the contours of the figures connected at the intersection and made in white.
-The inner space of the resulting single figure is made in black.
-In its central part, following the shape of the shield, yellow contours were created, creating the visual impression of a motorcycle fairing, in the center of which a stylized arrow was made in red.
-To the right and left of the sign, a yellow ribbon was depicted symmetrically, symbolizing the zigzag of the road.
-Almost centered in the foreground is the brand name, US Highland, in white.
+For its emblem, the brand chose an original design of the sign in the form of an inverted shield inscribed in an inverted equilateral triangle.
+For the basis, only the contours of the figures connected at the intersection were taken and made in white color.
+The inner space of the resulting single figure is made in black color.
+In its central part, repeating the shape of the shield, yellow contours were created, creating a visual impression of a motorcycle fairing, in the center of which a stylized arrow is made in red.
+To the right and left of the sign, a yellow ribbon symbolizing the zigzag of the road was symmetrically depicted.
+Almost centered in the foreground in white is the brand name, US Highland.

 Z Electric Vehicles